jamestharpe/jamestharpe.com/content/dockerized-dotnet-core-app.md

 ## Dockerize the ASP Dotnet REST API

 Though our application isn't finished, it has working end-points and is functional enough to "dockerize".
+We'll setup containers to be used during development and production.

-## Setup a Containerized Development Environment
+### Containerize the Development Environment

 This application will be "containerized" from the ground up, starting with the devleopment environment.
 Docker images are created from [Dockerfiles](https://docs.docker.com/engine/reference/builder/) which define a set of [layers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/), starting with a base image and then "layering" in the components (files, volumes, commands) that make up the image.